CONDITIONS THINKING AND HOW TO HAVE GREAT TEAMS

 Search on “teamwork” and what you won’t see anymore are arguments about whether teams matter.
 What you see is “optimizing individuals isn’t enough,” and “teams are the building blocks of organizational success,” and “teams can transform productivity,” along with “the 9 (or 5 or 10) secrets to great teamwork.”

 If you’re here you probably agree that great teams can change the world for the better, and that we need smart, effective, reliable practices to build and sustain great teams.
 I believe that there IS science that can guide those practices, and I want to help build the discipline and mindset that will allow all of us who care about teams to bring the best of our art in line with the science in the best way possible.
-We are frustrated by single studies that make big claims, by simple cause-effect models, and by checklists that mix up high-impact design features of teams with emergent team dynamics that are not amenable to intervention.

 Some such advice seems obviously helpful on the face of it: if team members are struggling with conflict, help them work out their conflicts.
 Or if they feel it’s not safe to make mistakes in front of each other, build safety.
 Or if people aren’t dependable, help them hold each other accountable.